pradeep240604/portfolio1/README.md

 - **CSS3** for styling
 - *(Optional)* Can be extended with JavaScript for form validation or animations.

-👨‍💻 Author

-Sai Pradeep Kala
+👨‍💻 Author:Sai Pradeep Kala
 📧 saipradeep2464@gmail.com
+GitHub: @pradeep240604